-This course covers the purposes, actions, side effects, precautions and significant interactions of major drug classes with special attention on dosage forms and commonly used drug names.
-Students will also describe the use of these agents in the management of disease states and their effects on body systems.
-Provided in this course is a survey of federal and state laws governing pharmacy operations for students to develop an understanding of the legal and ethical constraints of the pharmacy technician and pharmacist concerning privacy, security, and patient confidentiality in various settings as governed by the Occupational Safety and Health Administration (OSHA) and Health Insurance Portability and Accountability Act (HIPAA) requirements.
-Prerequisites: RX1010, RX1020 & RX1030
+This course covers the purposes, actions, side effects, precautions and significant interactions of major drug classes with special attention on commonly used drug names.
+Provided in this course is a survey of federal and state laws governing pharmacy operations.
+Students will develop an understanding of the legal and ethical constraints of the